 Treatments can vary a lot, depending on the type of injury or knee pain.
 After an injury, resting, applying cold, compression and elevation is recommended, followed by rehabilitation when the condition gets better.
 For chronic knee pain, it is recommended to see a specialist such as a physiotherapist, and creating an exercise program personalized and adapted to the patient's pain.
 Psychological treatment can be taken to learn to better distinguish hurt from harm and to counselling to reduce fear of movement.
 Drugs and medications can provide temporary pain relive, but do not contribute to improve the patient's condition.

 Reserch and planning

-It's important to remember that at the start, my project is ment to help reduce the pain caused by a knee injury.
+For the first idea, I had in mind that I wanted to help reduce the pain caused by a knee injury.
 By supporting a bit of the weight with inflatable robotics, and by stabilising the knee, It would be an everyday solution.

 ...But all ideas are ment to evolve, right?

 I booked an apointment with a physiotherapist, for myself, but also to talk about solutions and elements to help ease the pain on the knee.
 The last thing I want is to create something that could be dangerous for an injured knee!
 First things first, knee injuries are unique to each individual.
 There is no such thing as "the most common type of knee injury" so I would like to concentrate on my particular case; I got injured when I was 16 years old, while speed skating.
 A stretched ligament.
 Ligament never fully heal, so I was at risk of hurting myself again, wich I did, a couple of years later.
 After this injury, the pain stayed everytime I skated, and no treatment from specialists could help me.
 Radio or magnetic resonance imaging could see a clear problem.
 Since then, I use a knee brace for sports and activities that could pu my knee at risk.